mphiliposian/tddrisk/README.md

 ## Turns
-- [ ] A turn is defined in three phases: Allocating reinforcements, attacking, and fortifying, and they always occur in this order.
+- [x] A turn is defined in three phases: Allocating reinforcements, attacking, and fortifying, and they always occur in this order. https://ada.csse.rose-hulman.edu/csse376-s1-g/risk/commit/cfcdd175071192057df928f61b8a73125a8d245f
-- [ ] The first player in the turn ordering is prompted to play a turn.
-- [ ] After a turn is completed, the next player in the turn ordering who has not yet been eliminated is prompted to play a turn.
+- [x] After a turn is completed, the next player in the turn ordering who has not yet been eliminated is prompted to play a turn. https://ada.csse.rose-hulman.edu/csse376-s1-g/risk/commit/cfcdd175071192057df928f61b8a73125a8d245f
 - [ ] A player is eliminated when they control no territories.